angrykoala/awesome-esolangs/README.md

 * [Esoteric Codes](https://esoteric.codes) - Articles and documents collection.
 * [Rosettacode](http://rosettacode.org/wiki/Rosetta_Code) - Provides examples in different languages, including esoteric languages.
 * [Wikipedia/Esoteric programming languages](https://en.wikipedia.org/wiki/Esoteric_programming_language) - Wikipedia list of esoteric languages.
-* [On the Turing Completeness Of MS PowerPoint](http://www.andrew.cmu.edu/user/twildenh/PowerPointTM/Paper.pdf) - Turing Machine on PowerPoint.
+* [Esolang List of ideas](https://esolangs.org/wiki/List_of_ideas) - Compilation of ideas for esoteric languages and related.

 ## Articles

 * [Let's Build a Basic Interpreter (Ruslan's Blog)](https://ruslanspivak.com/lsbasi-part1) - Series of articles explaining the basics of compilers and interpreters and how to build one.
 * [Six programming paradigms that will change how you think about coding](http://www.ybrikman.com/writing/2014/04/09/six-programming-paradigms-that-will) - Post by Yevgeniy Brikman describing different programming paradigms that are not commonly applied.
 * [The Fun (and Madness) of Esoteric Programming Languages](https://tomassetti.me/discovering-arcane-world-esoteric-programming-languages) - Straightforward introduction to esoteric languages with examples.
+* [On the Turing Completeness Of MS PowerPoint](http://www.andrew.cmu.edu/user/twildenh/PowerPointTM/Paper.pdf) - Turing Machine on PowerPoint.

 ## Community